Piracy: Middle Ages

 The most widely recognized and far-reaching pirates in medieval Europe were the Vikings, seaborne warriors from Scandinavia who raided and looted mainly between the 8th and 12th centuries, during the Viking Age in the Early Middle Ages.
 They raided the coasts, rivers and inland cities of all Western Europe as far as Seville, which was attacked by the Norse in 844.
 Vikings also attacked the coasts of North Africa and Italy and plundered all the coasts of the Baltic Sea.
 Some Vikings ascended the rivers of Eastern Europe as far as the Black Sea and Persia.

 In the Late Middle Ages, the Frisian pirates known as Arumer Zwarte Hoop led by Pier Gerlofs Donia and Wijerd Jelckama, fought against the troops of the Holy Roman Emperor Charles V with some success.

 Toward the end of the 9th century, Moorish pirate havens were established along the coast of southern France and northern Italy.
 In 846 Moor raiders sacked the extra muros Basilicas of Saint Peter and Saint Paul in Rome.
 In 911, the bishop of Narbonne was unable to return to France from Rome because the Moors from Fraxinet controlled all the passes in the Alps.
 Moor pirates operated out of the Balearic Islands in the 10th century.
 From 824 to 961 Arab pirates in the Emirate of Crete raided the entire Mediterranean.
 In the 14th century, raids by Moor pirates forced the Venetian Duke of Crete to ask Venice to keep its fleet on constant guard.

 After the Slavic invasions of the former Roman province of Dalmatia in the 5th and 6th centuries, a tribe called the Narentines revived the old Illyrian piratical habits and often raided the Adriatic Sea starting in the 7th century.
 Their raids in the Adriatic increased rapidly, until the whole Sea was no longer safe for travel.

 The Narentines took more liberties in their raiding quests while the Venetian Navy was abroad, as when it was campaigning in Sicilian waters in 827–882.
-As soon as the Venetian fleet would return to the Adriatic, the Narentines momentarily outcasted their habits again, even signing a Treaty in Venice and baptising their Slavic pagan leader into Christianity.
-In 834 or 835 they broke the treaty and again they raided Venetian traders returning from Benevento, and all of Venice's military attempts to punish them in 839 and 840 utterly failed.
+As soon as the Venetian fleet would return to the Adriatic, the Narentines momentarily outcast their habits again, even signing a Treaty in Venice and baptising their Slavic pagan leader into Christianity.
+In 834 or 835 they broke the treaty and again they raided Venetian traders returning from Benevento.
+All of Venice's military attempts to punish them in 839 and 840 utterly failed.

 Later, they raided the Venetians more often, together with the Arabs.
 In 846, the Narentines broke through to Venice itself and raided its lagoon city of Caorle.
-This caused a Byzantine military action against them that finally brought Christianity to them.
+This caused a Byzantine military action against them that brought Christianity to them.
 After the Arab raids on the Adriatic coast circa 872 and the retreat of the Imperial Navy, the Narentines continued their raids of Venetian waters, causing new conflicts with the Italians in 887–888.
 The Venetians futilely continued to fight them throughout the 10th and 11th centuries.